 In addition to its formal responsibilities, the LEPC often serves as a focal point for information and discussions about hazardous substances.
 The LEPC's ability to improve and maintain the safety and health of its community is greatly enhanced by the support of an informed community.

-Ford County LEPC meets on the third Friday of every month, except for December, at 12:00 pm at Ford County Sheriff's Office Classroom.
+Ford County LEPC meets on the third Tuesday of February, April, June, August, October and November, at 12:00 pm at various locations.
 Minutes from the meetings are available here.